Skip to main navigation Skip to content Skip to footer

 For Texas Housers’ latest podcast episode, John and I are experimenting with a new format.
 We’re discussing what we’re reading,…

-Tags: Disparate impact, Fair housing, Texas Houser Awards
+Tags: Disparate impact, Fair housing, Houser Awards

 LGBTQ Texans now have workplace protections thanks to SCOTUS.
 They deserve Fair Housing protections too.